NTT444/NTT444.github.io/aboutme.md

 A copy of my entire Master's thesis can be found [here](https://digitalrepository.unm.edu/eps_etds/259/).

-Coautored Papers:
+# Coautored Papers:
--[The economics of aquifer protection plans under climate water stress: New insights from hydroeconomic modeling](https://water-research.nmsu.edu/files/2019/07/JH_July_5_2019a.pdf)
+[The economics of aquifer protection plans under climate water stress: New insights from hydroeconomic modeling](https://water-research.nmsu.edu/files/2019/07/JH_July_5_2019a.pdf)

 ### Current Hobbies